teolandon/tmux-hackernews/README.md

   liking, you should add the option, it will be considered.
 If you need options *after* the url, then leave an issue and I will look into implementing that.
   Defaults to xdg-open.
-* `@headline-max-chars` - Specify the maximum character width you desire the headline field to take.
+* `@hackernews-max-chars` - Specify the maximum character width you desire the headline field to take.
 Any headlines longer than this character width will be truncated with three dots in the end.
 Fixed width and dynamic width options might be implemented in a future update.
 Defaults to 80.